pgpkg/pgpkg/docs/pages/packages.md

 ## pgpkg.toml

 The pgpkg.toml file describes the package itself.
-Currently, this file is pretty small:

     # A working test package for pgpkg.
     Package = "github.com/pgpkg/example"
     Schema = "example"

-In the future, this file will also list dependencies and may be used to provide more information about packages.
+    Uses = [ "github.com/pgpkg/another-example" ]
+    Extensions = [ "uuid-ossp" ]

+`Uses` is a list of dependencies.
+This field tells pgpkg to grant permission for the schema to access the depenency schema.

+> pgpkg won't currently download dependencies automatically.
+You have to install them manually.
+> However, pgpkg does keep track of which packages have been installed.

+`Extensions` is a list of extensions that the package requires.

+Packages are installed into the named schema, and a role with that name is also created.
+See [safety](safety.md) for more information.

 ## Schema Directory